psaris/wordle/README.md

 "GGGGY"
 ```

-A good guess would have all remaining responses be distributed as
+A good guess would have all remaining responses distributed as evenly
-evenly as possible among the possible responses.
-If we could achieve
+as possible among the possible responses.
+If we could achieve this
-this perfect distribution, the first guess would narrow the total
+perfect distribution, the first guess would narrow the total universe
-universe of possible solutions from 2309 to 10 (`2309 % 238`) on the
+of possible solutions from 2309 to 10 (`2309 % 238`) on the first
-first guess.
+guess.
 How can we find this magic word?
-There are many
+There are many algorithms to
-algorithms to chose from.
-One way is to choose the word that minimizes
+chose from.
+One way is to choose the word that minimizes the maximum
-the maximum size of each possible response set.
-This method was
+size of each possible response set.
+This method was introduced by
-introduced by Donald Knuth to solve the mastermind game (see
+Donald Knuth to solve the mastermind game (see
 [.mm.minimax][minimax]).
 Another way is to choose the word that
 minimizes the average response set size (see
 [.mm.irving][irving]).
 There is, in fact, an information-theoretic